 In earlier editions of this MOOC we subscribed to a slogan found on banners carried by thousands of climate marchers – “Systems Change Not Climate Change.”

 The central idea, that we must transition radically and quickly to a socially just and environmentally sustainable political economy, is obvious.

 However, as UN Secretary-General Antonio Guterres contends “we continue to feed our fossil fuel addiction,” emissions continue to rise, and our collective negligence is radically altering human and natural systems.
 Yet alternatives like renewable energy remain a minuscule percentage of total energy generation and world leaders continue to promote economic growth as a viable response to climate change.
 Guterres concludes: “We have a choice – collective action or collective suicide.
 It’s in our hands.”

 Meanwhile, our foot-dragging is actually accelerating change in human and natural systems, further concentrating power and wealth into fewer hands, and impoverishing and displacing more and more of humanity.

-Given these contradictions, we shifted the priorities of the 2023 edition of the MOOC to face reality head-on.
+Given these contradictions, we shifted our priorities in early 2023 to face reality head-on.
 We start from the premise that there is no turning back to ‘normal’ and every 1/10th of a degree of warming means greater challenges for adaptation to climate disruptions.